georgehtliu/Resumax/backend/tests/README.md

-# Hybrid Search Tests
+# Backend Tests

-This directory contains comprehensive tests for the hybrid search functionality.
+This directory contains comprehensive tests for the resume optimization system.

 ## Test Files